hc2116/hc2116.github.io/index.md

 <br />

-In my freetime, I like to challenge myself physically in sports such as boxing, sailing, or weight lifting.
+In my freetime, I like to challenge myself physically in sports such as Jiu-Jitsu, sailing, or running.
 My passion is electronic music, where I attempt to find my own style.
 You can find me on <a href="https://soundcloud.com/henry-clausen" target="_bank">SoundCloud</a>.